 I may here state the conditions under which landed property is held in other parts of Germany.
 Most of the sovereigns, like the sovereign of Hannover, have large domains.
 The King of Prussia has sold or given away much of his.
 The Elector of Hesse Cassel is supposed proportionately to possess the most.
 Leibeignshaft exists generally in all the eastern parts of Prussia.
 In the greater part of Brandenburg, and in Saxony, the cultivators hold their land on a tenure resembling the meyer tenure, and sometimes even more free.
 In Mecklenburg and Holstein most of the property is free.
-In south-eastern Germany Leibeignshaft is predominant, and in the neighbourhood of the Rhine hardly known.
+In south-eastern Germany Leibeignshaft is predominant, and in the neigbourhood of the Rhine hardly known.

 From the manner in which the land is appropriated in Germany generally, and from the effects of that different mode of appropriation which is the rule of the marsh lands, and which resembles the mode followed in England, it seems that much of the prosperity of Great Britain has been owing to property in land being entirely free.
 The owner has been at liberty to dispose of it as he thought fit, and, instead of its being neglected, it is certainly one of the most highly improved countries of Europe.
 This same fact is true of Holstein and Mecklenburg, where the land is in general not subjected to any restriction, and where the agriculture is well known to be better than in the other parts of Germany.
 Private interest has, therefore, in this instance, effected a great public good, without any limitations or directions by a legislator.
 Where he has interfered, as in the meyer law, he seems to have done mischief on the whole.
 While I mention the advantage of our system, it would be unjust totally to pass over the advantages of the other.
 The minute division of landed property in Germany, the regulations which have forbid an augmentation of rent, or a union of farms, and which have secured to the bauer the full enjoyment of the use of the land, have prevented any person, except the sovereign, from amassing an enormous quantity, and have preserved among the inhabitants a species of equality as to property.
+There are, comparatively, few absolutely destitute labourers.
+The mass of the people do not live in such affluence as Englishmen, but this is more than compensated to them by all being in some measure alike.
+In civilized society, it is not destitution, but the craving wants which the splendour of other persons excites, which are the true evils of poverty.
+The meyer regulations have hindered improvement, but they have also hindered absolute destitution and enormous accumulation.
+I would not be understood to affirm, that these evils, so far as they exist in our country, have in the slightest manner been occasioned by property being free.
+They have been occasioned by other causes, totally distinct from this freedom, which also exist in Germany, but which have been there partly counteracted by those restrictions on property which have prevented accumulation.